Covid 19 coronavirus: NZ 20 days with no new Covid-19 cases, rest home review released

 It has confirmed that the infections were introduced to the facilities by staff or visitors.
 ESR data shows that three facilities experienced staff cases first.

-Both the independent reviewers and the Ministry have acknowledged the work of staff and others involved in aged residential care to protect a vulnerable group of the New Zealand population, and in preventing and managing the cluster outbreaks.
+Both the independent reviewers and the ministry acknowledged the work of staff and others involved in aged residential care to protect a vulnerable group of the New Zealand population, and in preventing and managing the cluster outbreaks.

-The Ministry also recognises the willingness of the sector to participate in the review and to put in place measures to limit further clusters or infections.
+The ministry also recognised the willingness of the sector to participate in the review and to put in place measures to limit further clusters or infections.

 Figures unchanged